What is Orthopaedics?

 Orthopaedic specialists will be called on to help once a problem has been diagnosed by your GP for further specialist assistance.
 A GP will refer you to an orthopaedic specialist who will firstly work to fully diagnose the problem.
 They may ask you to move in certain ways to determine whether there is any pain or difficulty with mobility.
-Often they will be able to tell you straight away what the problem is, although sometimes they will need to perform tests to further analyse your body to be able to confirm a diagnosis, such as x-rays or blood tests.
+Often, they will be able to tell you straight away what the problem is, although sometimes they will need to perform tests to further analyse your body to be able to confirm a diagnosis, such as x-rays or blood tests.

 What kinds of treatment are available?

-Once they are sure of the disease or injury they can start to work to treat the issue.
+Once they are sure of the disease or injury, they can start to work to treat the issue.
 Treatment will usually consist of surgery, medication or exercises, or a combination of these.
 For surgery, there will be a recovery time where you will be given exercises to help you to regain strength and movement in the affected area.
 Medication can be given to manage pain or to reduce inflammation.
 Exercises can sometimes improve a condition to the extent that surgery is not required.
-They can help with mobility, and can either be administered by a physiotherapist as a course of treatment or performed at home.
+Exercises can help with mobility and can either be administered by a physiotherapist as a course of treatment or performed at home.

 What kinds of operation do they perform?